Updated December 2014:

 – history of hypertension, eclampsia, pre-eclampsia, diabetes, heart disease, asthma, epilepsy, bleeding disorders, renal diseases, thyroid disorder and morbid obesity

 – risky conditions that may arise during pregnancy such as vaginal bleeding and premature contractions

-CS is NOT covered if it’s performed in a level 1 hospital or maternity clinic.
+CS will NOT be covered by Philhealth if it’s performed at a Level 1 hospital or maternity clinic.

 Above exclusions are sourced from: Philhealth Circular signed by Philhealth President Rey Aquino on November 10, 2008.

 Q: If my child is delivered via Cesarean Section (CS), will Philhealth cover my expenses?

 Yes, as long as it is Indicated CS.
 Under the Philhealth Case Rate program, the coverage for CS is 19,000 pesos.
 This 19k is allocated as 11,400 pesos for hospital costs and 7,600 pesos for professional fees.

 CS is covered only at Level 2 to 4 hospitals.

 This is a Philhealth benefit worth 1,750 pesos for your newborn baby: